A War Against Nature

 21.05.2026: deBuren, Brussels, BE

-This debate examines ecocide caused by war: the large-scale and often long-lasting destruction of ecosystems through armed conflict.
-The history of Verdun shows just how deep these scars run.
-More than a century after the First World War, the so-called ‘zone rouge’ remains inaccessible: millions of unexploded shells and contaminated soil make farming and habitation impossible.
+This debate explores ecocide through war: the large-scale and often long-lasting destruction of ecosystems caused by armed conflict.
+The French city of Verdun shows how deep these scars can run.
+More than a century after the First World War, the so-called zone rouge remains inaccessible: millions of unexploded shells and contaminated soils make agriculture and habitation impossible.
+Similar patterns can still be seen across the world today, from destroyed farmland and water infrastructure to deforestation, chemical pollution, and massive emissions caused by military activities.

 Yet environmental damage caused by war is rarely punished.
-Although international law recognises this as a war crime, the conditions are so strict that in practice convictions are rare.
-That is why there is a growing call to recognise ecocide as a separate international crime – not just on paper, but in a way that is legally enforceable.
+Although international law already recognizes it as a war crime, the conditions are so strict that prosecutions almost never succeed in practice.
+That is why calls are growing to recognize ecocide as a separate international crime: not only punishable on paper, but also legally enforceable in practice.

-This programme is part of the series The Foragers, organised by VUB Crosstalks.
+This program is part of the series The Foragers, organized by VUB Crosstalks.

 deBuren